Graphic Design (GDSN)

-GD 0201 Graphic Design I: Making Meaning3 Credits
+GDSN 3201 Graphic Design I: Making Meaning 3 Credits

 Prerequisite: Completion of four preparatory classes in the Graphic Design minor.

-GD 0202 Graphic Design II: Clients and Collaboration3 Credits
+GDSN 3202 Graphic Design II: Clients and Collaboration 3 Credits

 This course will address the relationship between the graphic designer and the client.
 What can a designer do when the client specifies a "cleaner" logo?
 How can a designer respond when a client says, "I don't know what I want, but it's not that"?
-We will practice essential research and analysis skills, as well as the questions that designers can ask clients, to help both parties understand the goals of any given design.
-We will also examine the variety of delivery systems for graphic design, from printed to electronic media, and how they affect both layout and file formats.
-We will continue to develop expressive skills using text, image and layout.
-We will also continue to engage in the complexity of the creative process, developing a strong designer's process, working both by hand and on the computer.
+Students will practice essential research and analysis skills, as well as the questions that designers can ask clients, to help both parties understand the goals of any given design.
+They will also examine the variety of delivery systems for graphic design, from printed to electronic media, and how they affect both layout and file formats.
+Students will continue to develop expressive skills using text, image and layout.
+They will also continue to engage in the complexity of the creative process, developing a strong designer's process, working both by hand and on the computer.
 We will also continue to develop our design sense by critically analyzing designs.
+Previously GD 0202.